 - On the Revoke Token dialog, click the Revoke Token button.

-YOUR_DOMAIN with the domain name of your Databricks deployment.
-For example,
+<databricks-instance> with the <region>.azuredatabricks.net domain name of your Azure Databricks deployment.

 -n in your

 You can include the token in the header using